mickdec/Hypnos_Standalone/README.md

 About
 -----

-A multi-library tool, innitially developed for binary exploitation.
+A multi-library tool, initially developed for binary exploitation.
 Initally developped for a school project, it get a little bit more of extent.

 Prerequisites